Sunday, 11 June 2017

 At first I stayed with me elder brother - the intellectual.
 (Music: Iron Butterfly, Vanilla Fudge, Simon and Garfunkel (early albums), Rod McKuen and the Moody Bloody Awful Blues.)
 Of course, he sneered at me collection.
 I lasted six weeks under his roof, ditching him and school in the same week.
 Boot I owe him for having a deep and long lasting loathing for the Moody Blues.
 He had every one of their albums and probably then some.
 Torture.
 Nights in white satin?
 I still feel me teeth edge up to the side of a tin plate when I hear that inane "But eye lurrve yewwww" I'd rather sleep in a field of used bog rolls thank you very mooch than oonder roof of folk who think that is good music.

 Then there was New Zealand.
 Auckland then for the serious Geordie progressive music fan, was a 'garden city' without the personality or excitement.
 I just didn't get it.
 Everything closed down on a Friday evening and stayed that way until Monday - except for the corner shops called dairies.
-Sundays were white bread and strawberry jam, followed later by a roast of lamb.
+Sundays were huge loaves of pulpy fresh white bread and strawberry jam, followed later by a roast of lamb.
 It were a shadow of England without being England.
 Pubs were where the live music seemed to happen.
 Clubs were elusive and expensive.
 No Kneruflsplunk or small music venues.
 The Saturday night dance was just that.
 A hop with big band and singers with Elvis pretensions (Ok Prince Tui Teka did carry it off) and fights.
 Boys and men wanted to bash me for just being a Pom (and maybe a pretentious wee twat).
 Pub bands did covers of second rate English but mainly American pop songs a la Perry Comotose.
-Bad, bad, bad covers.
+Bad, bad, bad (did I mention bad?) covers.
 Occasionally in a cringe of culture "Oh and we want to play you a song we wrote ourselves."
 Out would trundle a bastard child of another bad cover song tugging its forelock to Amerika or the long gone, once swinging England.
 Bubble gum with the flavour long sucked out.
 Then there were the television version of top of the pops -"Happen In"; syrupy bland pop with nowt to threaten a pulse; backed with dancers gyrating in dance steps that were seriously neutered.
 That had as much to with sex as a scrotum does with thinking.
 (Although I met one of the dancers later in life who told me they bonked like rabbits off the set of that show.
 Well I never!)
 It was like drinkin' 'Cold Duck (ersatz sparkles)' with 'Blackberry Nip' (thick, over - sweet cough medicine) chasers and being stuck in a lift with a cloned Neil Sedaka, Gene Pitney, Frank "Ive long ago sold out" Sinatra and thirty million sheep.

 John Dix in his excellent book "Stranded in Paradise- NZ Rock n Roll 1955 to 1988" described this time of the early seventies as "The Age of Banality".
 He were right, being a teenager and living among it, it were horrible!
 Endless exposure to Craig Scott, Bunny Walters (a decent voice singing crap), the lounge lizard like Ray Woolf and the sweet but hardly Lulu, Suzanne-all syrupped over by the gormless toupee wearing Pete Sinclair- a less hip version of Tony Blackburn with a smile as genuine as bri-nylon.
 I mean a shampoo produced the annual greatest hits vinyl from this bubble fest!
 Then there was a middle of the road ensemble called Hogsnort Rupert-the name more interesting than the music.